paulsmith/tailscale-mcp-server/README.md

 ## Security Notes

-- This server only allows read-only access to your Tailscale network
+- This server allows read-only access to your Tailscale network
-- Only commands in the safe list are permitted
+- Only subcommands of the `tailscale` CLI in the "safe" whitelist are permitted
-- No configuration changes can be made
+- No configuration changes can be made (in theory!)
 - All commands are executed with your user's permissions
+- You are exposing your Tailscale network to an LLM, however indirectly via the MCP RPC, which is subject to security risks such as prompt injection - educate yourself

 ## Troubleshooting